-Stroke occurs due to a decrease or blockage in the brain’s blood supply.
-A person experiencing a stroke needs immediate emergency treatment.
+Stroke occurs due to a decrease in oxygen to the brain.
+This can be due to a bleed or blockage in the brain’s blood supply.
+Immediate emergency treatment may help prevent life threatening consequences.

 - Ischemic stroke: This is the most common type of stroke, making up 87% of all cases.
 A blood clot prevents blood and oxygen from reaching an area of the brain.